TNA Impact Wrestling: Results And Commentary From January 12, 2017 Episode

 Still More Backstage Drama

-Maria and Allie had a screaming match backstage, with Maria telling Allie she’s not a wrestler and never will be, because she’s no longer training with Braxton Sutter.
+Maria and Allie had a screaming match backstage, with Maria telling Allie she’s not a wrestler and never will be because she’s no longer training with Braxton Sutter.

 DCC (Bram & Kingston) vs. Decay

 From the minute the bell rang, bodies were flying across the ring.
 The high point (or low point, depending on your point of view) of the match was when Storm hit Abyss in the head with a bottle of water and the ref called for the bell.
-The match ended in No Contest, carrying on the drama for a later match.
+The match ended in No Contest, continuing the drama for a later match.

 Again With The Backstage Drama

-The Wolves (Eddie Edwards and Davey Richards) talked about their title match; Richards said he feels “naked” without a belt, and Edwards said they intend to remedy that later that night.
+The Wolves (Eddie Edwards and Davey Richards) talked about their title match.
+Richards said he feels “naked” without a belt, and Edwards said they intend to remedy that later that night.
 Meanwhile, Former Knockouts Champion Brooke Tessmacher came back to say that she enjoys being a mother (she just had a son not too long ago), but she’s anxious to get her wrestling career going again.

 The Miracle Mike Bennett vs. Braxton Sutter